gipplab/acst/README.md

         DELAY:
         10

-If everything is finished, you get a table with information:
+If everything is finished, you get a table with information like this:

     BSN: 3d941c1d45fb ID: 12D3KooWSzkpmdEsaTJjAjZs4u1wMMpNF8RUrx9L4DzdBYgRnSi8 BSNIP: 172.17.0.2
     N1: ff1b61312a1b